 Short link to this page: www.gdch.de/woehler

-The Board consists of the chairman, his deputy and at least one, but not more than four assessors.
+The Board consists of the chairman, his Deputy and at least one, but no more than four, additional members.

 elected.
-At least one elected member of the board of directors must come from the field of industry / liberal professions.
+At least one elected member of the board must come from the industrial/liberal professions sector.

 more